Frequently asked questions about starting and running an LLC, or limited liability company.

 Every Maryland LLC must have an agent for service of process in the state (called a "registered agent" in most states).
 In Maryland, a registered agent is called a "resident agent."
-A resident agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
-A registered agent may be any Maryland citizen who is over eighteen, a Maryland corporation, or a Maryland LLC.
+A resident agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it's sued.
+A registered agent can be a Maryland resident, a Maryland corporation, or a Maryland LLC.
 The registered agent must have a physical street address in Maryland.
 (Md.
 Code Corps. & Ass'ns, § 18-104 (2023).)

-Additional tax and regulatory requirements may apply to your LLC.
-These may include:
+Additional tax and regulatory requirements might apply to your LLC.
+These requirements could include: